Stake-governed tug-of-war and the biased infinity Laplacian

 \subsection{A one-parameter family of games}

 In a `Poorman' variant of the Richman games that is analysed in \cite{LLPSU}, the higher staking player at a given turn wins the right to move, with the stake of this player surrendered to a third party.
 We may vary this game to bring it closer to stake-governed tug-of-war if we instead insist that the stakes of both players are thus surrendered.
 Call this the Poormen game.
-In classical tug-of-war, the right to move is allocated according to a fair coin flip, independently of the stakes (which are thus unnecessary).
-The Poormen game and tug-of-war may be viewed as $p=\infty$ and $p=0$ endpoints of a one-parameter family of games.
-Indeed, let $p \in [0,\infty]$.
-If Maxine stakes $a$ and Mina $b$ at a given turn, then Maxine's win probability is $a^p/(a^p + b^p)$; the rules of stake-governed tug-of-war are otherwise in force.
-It would be of interest to study this continuum of games, along which stake-governed tug-of-war occupies the position~$p=1$.
+In $\lambda = 1$ constant-bias tug-of-war, the right to move is allocated according to a fair coin flip, independently of the stakes (which are thus unnecessary).
+The Poormen game and tug-of-war may be viewed as $\gamma=\infty$ and $\gamma=0$ endpoints of a one-parameter family of games.
+Indeed, let $\gamma \in [0,\infty]$.
+If Maxine stakes $a$ and Mina $b$ at a given turn, then, in the Tullock contest with exponent $\gamma$, Maxine's win probability is $a^\gamma/(a^\gamma + b^\gamma)$; the rules of stake-governed tug-of-war are otherwise in force.
+As we mention in Section~\ref{s.econ}, Klumpp~\cite{Klumpp} has indicated that the condition $\gamma \leq 1/2$ characterises when a premise corresponding to the stake function formula~(\ref{e.stake}) holds.
+It would be interesting to study further this continuum of games.